Nicolas Bourbaki: Éléments de mathématique

 The volumes of the Éléments published by Hermann were indexed by chronology of publication and referred to as fascicules: installments in a large work.
 Some volumes did not consist of the normal definitions, proofs, and exercises in a math textbook, but contained only summaries of results for a given topic, stated without proof.
 These volumes were referred to as Fascicules de résultats, with the result that fascicule may refer to a volume of Hermann's edition, or to one of the "summary" sections of the work (e.g. Fascicules de résultats is translated as "Summary of Results" rather than "Installment of Results", referring to the content rather than a specific volume).
 (Note: The mathematical historian Leo Corry also observed that the phrase "Summary of Results" is a misleading one for a distinct reason, instead referring to the content of the Éléments rather than the publication history of its volumes.)
 The first volume of Bourbaki's Éléments to be published was the Summary of Results in the Theory of Sets, in 1939.
 Similarly one of the work's later books, Differential and Analytic Manifolds, consisted only of two volumes of summaries of results, with no chapters of content having been published.

 Later installments of the Éléments appeared infrequently during the 1980s and 1990s.
 A volume of Commutative Algebra (chapters 8–9) was published in 1983, and no other volumes were issued until the appearance of the same book's tenth chapter in 1998.
 During the 2010s, Bourbaki increased its productivity.
-A re-written and expanded version of the eighth chapter of Algebra appeared in 2012, the first four chapters of a new book treating Algebraic Topology was published in 2016, and the first two chapters of a revised and expanded edition of Spectral Theory was issued in 2019 while the remaining three (completely new) chapters appeared in 2023.
+A re-written and expanded version of the eighth chapter of Algebra appeared in 2012, the first four chapters of a new book treating Algebraic Topology was published in 2016, and the first two chapters of a revised and expanded edition of Spectral Theory was issued in 2019 while further three (completely new) chapters appeared in 2023.
+In 2026 appeared two new chapters of Topological Vector Spaces.